 This guide will help broaden your lube horizons beyond K-Y and show you the best and healthiest lubes for the kinds of sex you enjoy most.
-You'll also learn about the science behind lube, their ingredients, and how it works.
+You'll also learn about the science behind lube, their ingredients, and how they work.

 89% of MSM relationships in San Francisco use lube on a regular basis.
 Lube is an absolute must for anal sex, where the body provides very little natural lubrication, without it, delicate rectal tissue is easily damaged and torn.